bhavuksagar/face_detection/README.md

 # face_detection
-code for face detection.It is simple detect the face and make a rectangle around ur face.
+code for face detection.It is simple face detection program which detect the face and make a rectangle around ur face.